luoeth/cs50w-google-search/README.md

   * Any <input> element (whether its type is text, submit, number, or something else entirely) can have name and value attributes that will become GET parameters when a form is submitted.
   * You may also find it helpful to look at Google’s own HTML to answer these questions.
 In most browsers, you can control-click or right-click on a page and choose “View Page Source” to view the page’s underlying HTML.
 * To include an input field in a form that users cannot see or modify, you can use a “hidden” input field.
-# How to Submit
-Visit this link, log in with your GitHub account, and click Authorize cs50.
-Then, check the box indicating that you’d like to grant course staff access to your submissions, and click Join course.
-Install Git and, optionally, install submit50.
-When you submit your project, the contents of your web50/projects/2020/x/search branch should match the file structure of the unzipped distribution code as originally received.
-That is to say, your files should not be nested inside of any other directories of your own creation (search or project0, for example).
-Your branch should also not contain any code from any other projects, only this one.
-Failure to adhere to this file structure will likely result in your submission being rejected.

-By way of example, for this project that means that if the grading staff visits https://github.com/me50/USERNAME/blob/web50/projects/2020/x/search/index.html (where USERNAME is your own GitHub username as provided in the form, below) your submission for index.html for this project should be what appears.
-If it doesn’t, reorganize your repository as needed to match this paradigm.

-If you’ve installed submit50, execute submit50 web50/projects/2020/x/search
-Otherwise, using Git, push your work to https://github.com/me50/USERNAME.git, where USERNAME is your GitHub username, on a branch called web50/projects/2020/x/search.

-Record a screencast not to exceed 5 minutes in length, in which you demonstrate your project’s functionality.
-Your URL bar must remain visible throughout your demonstration of the project.
-Be certain that every element of the specification, above, is demonstrated in your video.
-There’s no need to show your code in this video, just your application in action; we’ll review your code on GitHub.
-Upload that video to YouTube (as unlisted or public, but not private) or somewhere else.
-In your video’s description, you must timestamp where your video demonstrates each of the seven (7) elements of the specification.
-This is not optional, videos without timestamps in their description will be automatically rejected.
-Submit this form.
-You can then go to https://cs50.me/cs50w to view your current progress!